velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/justice.md

 Then her handset squawks.
 Instinctively she moves her hand to silence it, but stops when she hears her name.

-"Savren-*roshlas* to the situation room.
-Savren-*roshlas* to the situation room."
+"Savren-*ravlas* to the situation room.
+Savren-*ravlas* to the situation room."

 Reluctantly she disentangles herself.
 "I need to go."